Backpacker goodbyes can be hard but we get used to them!

-I’m sure we’ve all read blogs and watched vlogs with solo backpackers making friends, having hook-ups, falling in love, meeting soulmates, finding mirror images, even meeting our doppelgangers.
-But not once does it occur to any of us, that we will have to say goodbye to those people at some point.
+I’m sure you’ve all read blogs and watched vlogs with solo backpackers making friends, having hook-ups, falling in love, meeting soulmates, finding mirror images, even meeting our doppelgangers.
+But not once does it occur, along with meeting people there will be travelers saying goodbye to each other.

-As an experienced solo backpacker, I can tell you, there will be all sorts of people you will end up meeting, some you can’t wait to see the back of, some you’ll have fun with, and others you will grow very close to.
+As an experienced solo long term backpacker, I can tell you, there will be all sorts of people you will end up meeting.
+Some you can’t wait to see the back of, some you’ll have fun with, and others you will grow very close to.
 If you’re curious to see what type of friends you might end up making along the way this post shows the different types of friends you can make.)

 Backpacker goodbyes are hard at first